Pirates of the Caribbean: Dead Men Tell No Tales: Future

-In February 2023, Orlando Bloom had expressed interest in returning to the franchise.
-On March, Keira Knightley explained to Entertainment Tonight why she wouldn't make a return to the Disney franchise.
+In February 2023, Orlando Bloom expressed interest in returning to the franchise as Will Turner in the sixth film.
+The next month, Knightley explained to Entertainment Tonight why she wouldn't make a return to the franchise.
 "What about Elizabeth Swann?"
-Knightley joked when asked if she would re-join the crew.
+Knightley joked when asked if she would rejoin the crew.
 "I mean, she sailed away so nicely.
 She sailed away in brilliant style."
-Jerry Bruckheimer also comments about potentially bringing back Johnny Depp's Jack Sparrow to the saga.
+Bruckheimer has meanwhile reiterated he would like to have Depp involved in the sequel.
+In July 2023, it was reported that Depp had softened his stance and was willing to return to the franchise, "If it's the right project".
+The next month, Mazin stated that he'd pitched a Pirates script to Disney, but that he would only commit to it if he was able to work with Elliot; Mazin confirmed that his and Elliot's script was bought by Disney, also commenting that it was "too weird", but the 2023 Writers Guild of America strike had slowed production of the sixth installment.